emilsw/ew/index.md

 ### Pricing ###

-I have several plans and it ranges from $1200 - $6000/month, tailored to each of my clients to better serve the volume of the traffic and monthly transactions.
+I have several plans and it ranges from $1200 - $6000/month, tailored to each of my clients based on the volume of the traffic, number of monthly transactions and the potential outcome (how much more revenue can I help you grow).

-So let’s talk about the potential outcome first (how much more revenue can I help you grow) and then I’ll give you a price that’s fair compensation for that growth for your business.
+So you’ll have to apply first and then I’ll give you a price that’s fair compensation for that growth for your business.

 I’d like to work with you for an initial three-month engagement, in order to gauge whether we’d be a good fit.